eepytofu/jisho-tweaks/README.md

 ## Notes

 * Uses the public Google Translate (gtx) endpoint.
 If a request fails, the original English text remains and no translation is added.
+  * Translations are for reference only, machine translation may miss nuances or context.
 * Mainly for personal use.
 Provided as-is without any warranty.
 Licensed under the GNU General Public License v3.0.